MreRes/blackboxai-1744879097487/README.md

 - The web dashboard runs on port 8000
 - Sample data is automatically loaded for demonstration
-- WhatsApp bot requires Chrome/Chromium browser
+- WhatsApp bot requires Chrome browser
 - Tailwind CSS is included via CDN for simplicity

 ## License